Welsh 3000 Challenge (14 Peaks)

 Our next open events are on:

-We have been guiding the Welsh 3000 challenge regularly over the last 15 years, with a range of client groups from large charity events over three days, through to groups of fit runners, aiming to complete all peaks within 12 hours.
-The record, (from 1st to last peak) stands at an almost unbelievable time of 4hrs 20 minutes.
+We have been guiding the Welsh 3000 challenge regularly for over 20 years, with a range of client groups from large charity events over three days, through to groups of fit runners, aiming to complete all peaks within 12 hours.
+The record, (from 1st to last peak) stands at an almost unbelievable time of 4hrs 10 minutes.
 This doesn’t however, include the time taken to climb the first peak nor descend the last.
 Most people will aim to complete this challenge over 2-3 days.
 We offer the Welsh 3000s as a 24hr guided challenge or spread over 2/3 days.

 So what’s involved?